 Methodology

-As one the of the CCWG’s initial tasks, the group developed an approach to completing the work set out in the CCWG’s charter.
+As one of the CCWG’s initial tasks, the group developed an approach to completing the work set out in the CCWG’s charter.
 The CCWG decided to take a phased approach with the ultimate objective of responding to a series of 11 questions posed in the CCWG’s charter.
 The methodology also provided an opportunity for the CCWG to consider a series of possible “mechanisms” or funding structures that could be used to allocate funds.

 The CCWG initially focused on assessing the expertise available within the CCWG as well as identifying potential external experts that could assist the CCWG in its deliberations.
 The working group also identified a series of possible questions for external experts (see here) to help inform the CCWG’s deliberations.
 Furthermore, the CCWG deliberated its approach for dealing with the charter questions - as well as the proposed timeline and agreed to the following phases: